Public goods games on any population structure: : Conditions for the success of cooperation in PGGs

 The cooperation condition under the BD rule is Eq.~(\ref{eq_coopcondi_BD}).
 Using the result of Eq.~(\ref{eq_coopcondi_1_PC_accu}) and $\tau_{ij}=(1/2-\mathbb{E}_\text{RMC}^\circ[x_i x_j])/(K/2)$ as defined by Eq.~(\ref{eq_tauijERMC_BD}), we calculate

 Further simplifying Eq.~(\ref{eq_coopcondi_2_DB_accu}) leads to

-The right-hand side is the $r^\star$ value for cooperation success when using accumulated payoffs under the BD rule.
-The $\tilde{\tau}_{ij}$ values are obtained by solving Eqs.~(\ref{eq_eqtauij_BD}) on the given network structure, and the $\tilde{\Upsilon}_{ij}$ values are obtained by Eq.~(\ref{eq_Upsilonij_BD}).
+The right-hand side is the $r^\star$ value for the success of cooperation when using accumulated payoffs under the BD rule.
+The $\tilde{\tau}_{ij}$ values are obtained by solving Eqs.~(\ref{eq_eqtauij_BD}) on the given network, and the $\tilde{\Upsilon}_{ij}$ values are obtained by Eq.~(\ref{eq_Upsilonij_BD}).